 I love Halloween.
 It’s probably been one of my favourite holidays since I can remember.
 I enjoy dressing up, going to haunted houses, sitting around fires roasting s’mores and listening to scary stories.
 I will preface all this by mentioning I haven’t ever quite made it through actually watching 31 scary movies during October, and I can be a bit of a scaredy-cat, depending what the movie is about.
 I do enjoy psychological thrillers most of all, but I’m taking suggestions and trying to broaden my scare range.

-My goal is to watch at least 1 scary/halloween/fun/spooky themed movie each night this month, but on weekends I’ll probably watch more.
+My goal is to watch at least 1 scary/halloween/fun/spooky themed movie each night this month, but on weekends I’ll probably play catch-up and watch more.
 I can’t promise there wouldn’t be ANY spoilers in here, but honestly, a lot of these movies will be older and so you’ll take the risk reading my unbridled thoughts, which I hope to document down right after each viewing.
 This isn’t going to be super technical review either, just my little brain summary.

 OCT 1st to OCT 5th